davidfstr/clientbook_scraper/README.md

 # Clientbook Archive Project

 This project scrapes conversation data from Clientbook (a CRM system) and provides a local web interface to browse the archived conversations.

+The scraper part (`scraper.py`) was written to be run only once in **December 2025** and is likely to stop working after a few months when Clientbook changes its web interface.
+Nevertheless it may be a useful starting point for someone writing an updated Clientbook scraper in the future.

+The viewer part (`viewer.py`) is written to be usable for decades, even if the macOS .app bundle it is distributed inside stops working when Apple updates macOS over time.

 ## Components